AbhishekPatel1811/DevTinder/Backend/src/work.md

 Validate data in Signup API
 Install bcrypt package
-Create a PasswordHash using bcrypt.hash & save the user in encrypted password
+Create a PasswordHash using bcrypt.hash & save the user in encrypted password Create Login API
+Compare passwords and throw errors if email or password is invalid